Unity Care NW CEO responds to recent passage of federal legislation

 Lisa Nelson’s journey from witnessing her mother’s struggles to becoming a stalwart advocate for healthcare equity exemplifies the transformative power of personal experience and unwavering dedication.
 Her story is echoed across the experiences of many health care advocates in the community health center movement across America.
 As she continues to champion accessible healthcare, her impact reverberates far beyond the confines of Washington State, resonating with communities across the nation in their pursuit of health and well-being for all.

-Beginning April 2023, the Health Care Authority (HCA) Apple Health members will again have to renew their coverage annually.
-Read on to learn more about Apple Health renewal to ensure you maintain your coverage (if eligible) during Apple Health enrollment.
+Apple Health members need to renew their coverage every year to stay enrolled.
+Read on to learn more about Apple Health renewal to ensure you maintain your coverage.

 How to Know if You Have Apple Health Insurance